-I asked my dad to tell me again the story of how the Christmas Eve spaghetti and meatballs began and here it is somewhat paraphrased:
+I asked my dad to tell me again the story of how the Christmas Eve spaghetti and meatballs began and here it is paraphrased:

-So when my parents got married, my mom wanted to impart my dad’s traditions into our family as his family was far away on the East Coast.
+So when my parents got married, my mom wanted to impart my dad’s traditions to our family, as his family was far away on the East Coast.
 Spaghetti and meatball Christmas Eve dinner started when I was a toddler and we’ve been doing it every year since.
 Even with marriages and children and grandchildren, the tradition is still alive and well-loved.
-I don’t doubt that our children will keep the memory alive as it’s a great story and well, spaghetti and meatballs are pretty awesome too.
+I don’t doubt that our children will keep the memory alive as it’s a great story and, well, spaghetti and meatballs are pretty awesome too.
 I have tried to replicate the meatballs on holidays where we couldn’t be together and they just aren’t as good as my dad’s. 🙂

 Casa sulla roccia

 In November, we got to go to House on the Rock in Wisconsin for an overnight getaway with friends of ours.
 It was so much fun simply being away for a little over 24 hours, which made me think we should do little getaways like that during winter to make winter less smad.

 You know what else will make me less smad?

 I have these images saved on my phone to text to anyone who is giving me a hard time in 2020.

 The takeaway from House on the Rock?
 The dude who came up with it had to have been high as a kite most of his adult life.
 Not that there is anything wrong with that.

 Speaking of, T-Minus 22 days until legal marijuana in Illinois.

 You know what else makes me less smad?